AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    course is over, by which time data will be removed.
 But if it will be used the next year, then we'll keep it up until then.
 You must agree to manage data well.

+10. Schedule of your course - major lectures, exercises sessions, and exams when the service *must* be running.
+Deadlines (e.g. 18:00 on Friday) before which you expect many students to be using the hub.
+These get added to a calendar.

 nbgrader